 Where to get the flu vaccine

-You can get a flu vaccine from your GP surgery or pharmacist.
+You can get a flu vaccine from your GP surgery or pharmacy.

 You can get the flu vaccine where you live if you: